History of the Spider

 In the late ‘70’s and early ‘80’s, collecting hardhat stickers became popular in the coalfields.
 People who were familiar with the “Find The Spider” sticker began to realize how few were still available; however, Pyott-Boone never duplicated the sticker.
 It was so popular that “counterfeit” stickers were produced of later versions portraying them as the “original."
 Big bucks were offered to individuals who had an authentic original.

-Pyott-Boone continues to use the spider on hardhat stickers, technical bulletins, products and most marketing campaigns.
-The PBE spider is now an American coal-mining icon!
+The PBE Group continues to use the spider on it's logo and is used on hardhat stickers, technical bulletins, products labels and other marketing campaigns.